hello/hello-admin/README.md

     1. Create AppInfo, AppUser, ZendeskCredentials, SearchifyCredentials by visiting https://setup-dot-hello-admin.appspot.com/api/setup
     2. If needed, recreate user-group entity by visiting https://setup-dot-hello-admin.appspot.com/api/create_groups
     3. If needed, recreate key store locker by visiting https://setup-dot-hello-admin.appspot.com/api/create_key_store_locker
     4. Above actions wipe out current entities and init defaults.
+      - You want to update them at https://appengine.google.com/datastore/explorer?&app_id=s~hello-admin.
+      - For admin_user: you want to use the created `gae@sayhello.com` account in step i
+      - For app_info: you want to use  the created `gae_admin` application created in step ii
-You want to update them at https://appengine.google.com/datastore/explorer?&app_id=s~hello-admin.
-For RSA keys, you want to use https://setup-dot-hello-admin.appspot.com/provision because GAE doesn't allow text changes on prod
+      - For RSA keys, you want to use https://setup-dot-hello-admin.appspot.com/provision because GAE doesn't allow text changes on prod
     5. **Flush memcache**
     6. Finally, visit https://setup-dot-hello-admin.appspot.com/update
-    7. Remember not to check the changes in step 2 in master because we want restriction on all other versions.
+    7. Remember not to check the changes in step iii in master because we want restriction on all other versions.
 It maybe a good idea to keep a `setup` version around just in case.
+    8. AccessToken entities in datastore need to be purged: All the expired tokens there need to be removed, otherwise we may keep calling java server using dead tokens (esp. after a migration).

 - Update Current Credentials
   1. Visit: https://appengine.google.com/datastore/explorer?&app_id=s~hello-admin